Learning-to-Defer with Expert-Conditional Advice: Proofs

 We now translate this inequality back to deferral with advice using \eqref{eq:augmented_scaled_surrogate}--\eqref{eq:augmented_scaled_true_gap}.
 The additive term $\mathbb{E}[D(X,A,Y)]$ appears in both the incurred true risk and the best-in-class true risk, so it cancels from the excess-risk difference.
 We obtain

 which is exactly~\eqref{eq:augmented_bound}.

 This proves the claimed $\mathcal H_\pi$-consistency bound.
-When the minimizability gaps vanish, the right-hand side tends to zero whenever the surrogate excess risk tends to zero, so the augmented surrogate recovers the Bayes-optimal deferral-advice risk.
+When the minimizability gaps vanish, the right-hand side tends to zero whenever the surrogate excess risk tends to zero, so the augmented surrogate recovers the best-in-class deferral-advice risk.
+If the class is Bayes-rich, this best-in-class risk is the Bayes-optimal deferral-advice risk.

 From \cite{mao2023crossentropylossfunctionstheoretical}, we have:

 \end{proof}